Stuycs-K/finalprojectapcs-3-chakrabartiroy-arko/DEVLOG-dave.md

 ### 2025-05-28 - Begun work on touching function
 **In class:** Begun working on a boolean touching() function in Thing.pde to determine if two Things are touching (e.g. if Player is touching a Platform).
 **At home:** Finally decided to log my changes on the devlog (all changes prior to this date were written by me today).

+### 2025-05-29 - Finished working on (basic) touching function
+Finished writing a very basic touching function to return true if two rectangular objects are touching.
+If I have non-rectangular objects, such as spikes, I'll deal with those later.